PACE: Marrying generalization in PArameter-efficient fine-tuning with Consistency rEgularization: Broader impacts and limitations

 \subsection{Broader impacts}

-Our work provides a powerful solution for improving generalization in Parameter Efficient Fine-Tuning (PEFT), allowing for effective fine-tuning of pre-trained models while reduce the heavily reliance on pretraining from scratch using massive data.
-Our advancement in PEFT, supported by Theorems \ref{thm:grad}, \ref{thm:pace} and \ref{thm:pace_compare}, offer novel insights into gradient regularization and model alignment.
+Our work provides a powerful solution for improving generalization in Parameter Efficient Fine-Tuning (PEFT), allowing for effective fine-tuning of pre-trained models while reducing the heavily reliance on pre-training from scratch using large scale data.
+Our advancements in PEFT, supported by Theorems \ref{thm:grad}, \ref{thm:pace} and \ref{thm:pace_compare}, offer novel insights into gradient regularization and model alignment.
 These insights extend beyond PEFT and can be applied to other areas such as continual learning and transfer learning, potentially enhancing the performance and efficiency of models in various domains.
 By leveraging our findings, practitioners can develop more robust and adaptable models that generalize well to new tasks and environments, leading to more intelligent and versatile AI systems.
 In terms of negative impacts, the robustness of our fine-tuning method could potentially be misused to create more convincing deepfakes, raising concerns about the spread of misinformation, manipulation of public opinion, and malicious activities such as fraud, blackmail, or harassment.
+However, potential misuse is a downside with any improvements that have universal nature.